leuty/icon-model/doc/www/tools/tools.md

 :::

 (ref_tools_cdo)=
-## Data Analyslis & Remapping (CDO)
+## Data Analysis & Remapping (CDO)

 [CDO](https://code.mpimet.mpg.de/projects/cdo) is a well know data anlysis tool developed by [Max-Planck-Institute for Meteorology](https://mpimet.mpg.de/en).
 CDO supports the ICON native horizontal grid so that ICON model output can be easily analysed.

 Examples:
-- [Horizontal interlations](https://code.mpimet.mpg.de/projects/cdo/wiki/FAQ#How-can-I-remap-ICON-data-when-the-grid-information-is-stored-in-a-separated-file) can be done with a wide range of methods
+- [Horizontal interpolations](https://code.mpimet.mpg.de/projects/cdo/wiki/FAQ#How-can-I-remap-ICON-data-when-the-grid-information-is-stored-in-a-separated-file) can be done with a wide range of methods
 - Vertical interpolation from ICON (atm) vertical sigma hight coordinate with the `ap2pl` operator:
   - (optional) add CF-conform name for pressure with
   ```shell